rubocop/ruby-style-guide/README.md

     counter += 1 # increments counter by one
     ```

 * Keep existing comments up-to-date.
-No comment is better than an outdated
+No comment is worse than an outdated
   comment.
 * Avoid writing comments to explain bad code.
 Try to refactor the code to
   make it self-explanatory.